A History of the Kerala School of Hindu Astronomy

-Outline of the contents
+Summary of the book

 The book is divided into six chapters.
 Chapter 1 gives an outline of the salient features of Kerala astronomy.
 Sarma emphasizes the spirit of inquiry, stress on observation and experimentation, concern for accuracy, and continuity of tradition as the important features of Kerala astronomy.
 Adherence to the Aryabhatan system, use of the katapayadi system for expressing numbers, the use of the Parahita and Drik systems for astronomical computations are some other important aspects of Kerala astronomy.
 Chapter 2 gives a brief account of the mathematical discoveries of Kerala mathematicians which anticipate many modern day discoveries in mathematics and astronomy.
 Among other topics, Sarma specifically mentions the following: Tycho Brahe's reduction to the ecliptic, Newton-Gauss interpolation formula, Taylor series for sine and cosine functions, power series for sine and cosine functions, Lhuier's formula for the circum-radius of a cyclic quadrilateral, Gregory's series for the inverse tangent, and approximations to the value of pi.
 Chapter 3 contains a discussion on the major trends in the Kerala literature on Jyotisha.
 This gives an indication of the range and depth of the topics discussed in the Kerala literature on Jyotisha.
 Chapter 4 is devoted to providing brief accounts of the Kerala authors of mathematical and astronomical works.
 There are accounts of as many as 80 authors beginning with the legendary Vararuchi I who is believed to have flourished in the 4th century CE and ending with Rama Varma Koittampuran (1853–1910).
 Chapter 5 is a bibliography of Kerala Jyotisha literature.
 This chapter contains essential information about as many as 752 works produced by Kerala astronomers and mathematicians.
 Chapter 6, the last one of the book, discusses works produced in regions outside Kerala, based on Kerala jyotisha.